Sixth Amendment to the Constitution of the Maldives: Reactions

 Many supporters of the government praised the amendment, including president Muizzu, saying that it was "important decisions for the independence, sovereignty, development and stability of Maldives".

 Criticism

 The opposition had said that the bill ignored due process and without consulting with the public, and was submitted late at night so that there was no time for debating among parliament members.
 Many NGOs made a joint press release, giving concern about this amendment and the hasty process this bill went through to get passed.
 A case was filed in the Supreme Court seeking to annul the amendment, later which the Maldivian Democratic Party (MDP) joined.
+The court ruled that the amendment was valid.